laqroix/deep-music-visualizer/README.md

 Where, if this argument is present, each frame of the generated video will be stored in '/frames/frame_{number}' by default.

-Additionally, Python 3.9 is required because of the way CUDA is used for GPU processing.
+Additionally, Python 3.10 does not seem to work because of the way CUDA is used for GPU processing.

 # Deep Music Visualizer